 - Bring a medium pot full of water to a boil.
 Add in the noodles and cook them 2 minutes shy of what the package says.

-- In a large bowl combine the tuna, peas, soup, and pepper together.
+- In a large bowl combine the tuna, peas, soup, pepper, and milk together.
 Once the noodles are cooked drain them and add them to the soup mixture.

 - Pour the mixture into the baking dish that has been prepped with nonstick spray.